Colorado Workplace Discrimination Lawyer

 Discrimination in the Workplace

-Federal and state laws prohibit an employer from engaging in race discrimination in the workplace.
+Federal and state employment laws prohibit an employer from engaging in race discrimination in the workplace.

-Title VII prohibits both intentional race discrimination in the workplace and neutral job policies that disproportionately exclude or disadvantage minorities and that are not job related.
+Title VII prohibits both intentional race discrimination in the workplace and neutral job policies that are not job related that disproportionately exclude or disadvantage minority job applicants.
 See EEOC-Race-Discrimination-Fact-Sheet

 Equal employment opportunity cannot be denied because of marriage to or association with an individual of a different race; membership in or association with ethnic based organizations or groups; or attendance or participation in schools or places of worship generally associated with certain minority groups.

 Many federal laws protect an organization’s employees from discrimination on a variety of factors.
-Further, Colorado state law goes on to offer more protections to Colorado citizens from a yet even wider varying array of discriminatory workplace behaviors.
+Further, Colorado state law goes on to offer more protections to Colorado citizens from a yet even wider varying array of discriminatory workplace behaviors or policies with a disparate impact.
 When taking both a combination of United States federal and Colorado state laws into account, Colorado based workers are protected from discrimination on the basis of:

 - Citizenship status